xxxxc-308/Jellie-Notes/SECURITY.md

 - Credit responsible disclosures in release notes (if requested).

-## Security Best Practices
+## 🛡️ Security Best Practices

 To ensure the security of your JellyNotes app installation:

 - Always update to the latest version.

-- Avoid installing unverified third-party plugins.
+- Download from trusted sources.

 - Use strong authentication methods if applicable.